 Once you’ve created some dashboards, any of them that you pin in the main “Our analytics” collection will show up on the homepage for all of your teammates, so that when they log in to Metabase they’ll know right where to go.

-The search bar that’s always present at the top of the screen lets you search through your tables, dashboards, collections, saved questions, metrics, segments, and pulses in an instant.
-Just type part of the title of the thing you’re looking for and hit enter.
-You can activate the search bar from anywhere by pressing the
+The search bar at the top of the screen helps you find tables, dashboards, collections, saved questions, metrics, segments, and pulses in an instant.